zethsqx/elastic-podman-labs-extension/README.md

-# 🧩 Extra Lab 1: Elasticsearch 3-Node Cluster on Podman
+# 🧩 Extra Lab 1: Elasticsearch 3-Node Cluster (3 All-In-One/Uniform)

 This lab spins up a **Elasticsearch cluster** using only `podman` commands — no Docker or Compose needed.
 It’s designed as extension of Elastic Instruqt Lab (ECK 101 Workshop) use, and works inside that minimal environments.